YaleCheung/RosLcmLib/README.md

 # CommuFrameWork
 A simple framwork which integrates ros and lcm communication methods.
-Only a Macro need to change to switch lcm and ros.
+Only a few configuration need to change to switch lcm and ros.
 More abstraction will come soon

 ## How to use
 Please reference the test code.